Particular/docs.particular.net/samples/routing/custom/sample.md

 title: Custom routing
 summary: Customizing NServiceBus message routing
 component: Core
-reviewed: 2016-10-26
+reviewed: 2017-03-02
 tags:
 - Routing
 ---

-The sample demonstrates how NServiceBus routing model can be extended to allow for configuration-free routing with MSMQ transport.
+The sample demonstrates how the routing model can be extended to allow for configuration-free routing with [MSMQ transport](/nservicebus/msmq/).
 It does so by making endpoint instances publish metadata information about themselves:

  * identity - logical name and physical address;
  * handled messages;